EnriqueGS88/EnriqueGS88/README.md

 ## What I've done 👷‍♂️

-Recently created an NFT that generates its image from a verifiable random number.
-Then stored this image forever on the Ethereum blockchain on the block _[redacted]_ transaction _[redacted]_.
+Recently created an [NFT collection][epitaphNFT] that generates its images from a verifiable random number.
+Then stored this image forever on the Ethereum blockchain on the block _9569402_ transaction [0x01a696b4f0e39653c6d729fbfe464b29958c10798a900003674ff4ed77126961][txHash].

-The OpenSea collection is here: _[redacted]_

 ## What I want to do next 🚀